Consensys/quorum-kubernetes/kubectl/private-network-ibft-and-orion/README.md

 - Update the number of nodes you would like in deployments/node-deployment.yaml
 - Run kubectl
 - Monitoring via prometheus & grafana is also setup up in a separate *monitoring* namespace and exposed via NodePort services (ports 30090, 30030 respectively)
-- Credentials for grafana are admin:admin.
+- Credentials for grafana are admin:password.
 When grafana loads up select the "besu Dashboard"

 ## Overview of Setup
 ![Image ibft](../../images/ibft-orion.png)